 Over the next two hours the kids watch in amazement (and indeed myself as well) as actors dressed in pony like costumes maneuver around the stage acting out a pre-recorded skit about their little group of friends and a tea-party that invites the entire audience to participate.

 During the fifteen minute intermission, we take a quick restroom break and grab some refreshments and show memorabilia.
 Jessamyn gets the ‘Pink’ pony (little surprise since it is her favorite color) and Joey opts for the battery powered ‘My Little Pony’ star-shaped wand.
-They also seem to have been enchanted by the possibility of a sugar based treat as Joey pointed out some Skittles, which in hindsight I should have taken his suggestion, but I opted for two gallon sized bags of cotton candy, one for each of them.

 The next hour passes with the two of them watching the show all the while scarfing down handfuls of the sticky substance appropriately colored for each of their genders (pink for Jess and blue for Joey).